-As things stand – in Autumn 2016 – there are separate gambling legalisation bills being discussed in both Brazil’s lower house and their senate, as well as a seemingly notable political desire to get the legalisation process completed.
+In Autumn 2016 – there were separate gambling legalisation bills being discussed in both Brazil’s lower house and their senate, as well as a seemingly notable political desire to get the legalisation process completed.
 If and when legislation is agreed, it would require only presidential sign off to be passed into law and it is widely expected that Brazil’s president may even create a national gambling regulatory body in advance of this to speed up the process further.

 Tax on Winnings

-As the Brazilian gambling industry is – as of this moment – entirely unregulated and in fact illegal, there is obviously no mechanism by which the government can tax winnings.
+As the Brazilian gambling industry is – as of this moment – mostly unregulated and some forms of gambling are in fact illegal, there is obviously a big question surrounding taxation.

-One of the major reasons that politicians are looking to legalise the industry, however, is because of the fund raising possibility of gambling taxation.
+One of the major reasons that politicians are looking to legalise the industry, and have made moves to do so, is because of the fund raising possibility of gambling taxation.
 In the not too distant future, therefore, it would be no surprise to see new gambling tax laws introduced in Brazil.
 Whether these would tax punters or simply the companies providing them with gambling services, remains to be seen.

 Due to the illegality of establishing and operating online gambling sites in Brazil, all current Brazilian punters are using overseas based providers.
 As we’ve discussed, the Brazilian government has no real ability to police or to regulate this, so the legal situation has no real bearing on the choice of deposit method.